helloscoopa/run-cache/gitbook/README.md

 ## Getting Started

-To get started with RunCache, check out the [Installation](getting-started/installation.md) and [Quick Start](getting-started/quick-start.md) guides.
+To get started with RunCache, check out the [Installation](getting-started/installation.md) guide.